deskoh/feathers-authentication-oidc/README.md

 1. Configure unique [`schemes`](https://docs.feathersjs.com/api/authentication/jwt.html#options) for both Strategies or

-1. Order the preferred Strategy to be used first in the list of [`authStrategies`](https://docs.feathersjs.com/api/authentication/jwt.html#jwtstrategy) or
+1. Configure [`parseStrategies`](https://docs.feathersjs.com/api/authentication/jwt.html#jwtstrategy), which uses the value `authStrategies` by default or

-1. Configure [`parseStrategies`](https://docs.feathersjs.com/api/authentication/jwt.html#jwtstrategy), which uses the value `authStrategies` by default.
+1. Order the preferred Strategy to be used first in the list of [`authStrategies`](https://docs.feathersjs.com/api/authentication/jwt.html#jwtstrategy):

 ```jsonc
 {